 GeneCards Summary for CCRL2 Gene

 CCRL2 (Chemokine (C-C Motif) Receptor-Like 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
-GO annotations related to this gene include chemokine receptor activity and CCR chemokine receptor binding.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include G-protein coupled receptor activity and chemokine receptor binding.
 An important paralog of this gene is CCR7.

 UniProtKB/Swiss-Prot for CCRL2 Gene